Autonomous multi-ion optical clock with on-chip integrated photonic light delivery: Results

 \subsection{Clock protocol for multi-ion ensemble operation}

 Fig.\ref{fig:SystemSequence}(a) shows the clock pulse sequence used for interrogation.
 Clock ions are cooled and optically pumped.
 Then, the ensemble of ions is probed on the E2 transition at half its spectroscopic width on either side of the inferred center for two separate second-order integrators.
 Probing at the half-width ensures that fluorescence counts are on average present after sufficiently many interrogations if an ion is present.
 Additionally, this choice gives a large derivative in the count imbalance with respect to frequency error, the basis of the error signal.
 The count imbalance feeds into its respective integrator to maintain reference to the ion.
-The integrators track each other closely as the ions are lost and reloaded at clock sites.
-The integrator feedback of the clock algorithm onto the local oscillator frequency is as follows.
+Each integrator is independent of the other, probing the same transition on the same set of ions.
+Integrators follow closely as the ions are lost and reloaded at clock sites.
+For a single integrator, its feedback onto the local oscillator frequency is as follows.
 The ion is probed on the right and left sides of the transition one half-width from the inferred resonance.
-If the ion was shelved in the clock state and therefore below the threshold for detection, the value of the interrogation of that side is $n_{S} = 0$.
+If the ion was shelved in the clock state and therefore below the threshold for detection, the value of the interrogation of that side ($S$) is $n_{S} = 0$ ($S$ is either $R$ or $L$).
 If the ion was not shelved in the clock state, visible to the detection cycle, and therefore above the threshold for detection, the value of the interrogation of that side is $n_{S} = 1$.
 The second-order integrator ($I^{(2)}$) is increased by the value of the first-order integrator ($I^{(1)}$).
 The imbalance ($n_{R} - n_{L}$) is then added to the first-order of the integrator.
 Together, these steps are as follows:

 The total frequency displacement ($\Delta f$) to track the optical resonance of the clock transition is:

 where $g^{(1)}$ is a first-order gain ($\sim10^{-3}$) and $g^{(2)}$ is a second-order gain ($\sim10^{-6}$). $\text{FWHM}$ is the spectral full-width half-maximum measured before starting the clock algorithm.
 In our experiment, this is very close to the Fourier-transform-limited $\text{FWHM}$.
 The frequency displacement and the half-width detuning is then applied by a double-pass acousto-optic modulator (AOM) to the local oscillator light for the next interrogation.
 For interleaved comparison two different integrators track independent interrogations, resulting in separate inferred frequency displacements.
 The frequency displacements are used to determine the clock frequency instability in the next section by analyzing the frequency displacement difference $\Delta f_{1} - \Delta f_{2}$.